arrnorets/pylibs/README.md

 # pylibs

-Repository with small auxiliary libs written in Python 3
+A bunch of simple auxiliary libs written in Python 3